PullRequestTimeout/dirt-server/README.md

 **"starRating"** is the numeric value from 1 to 5 given to signify a simplified expected condition of the trail.

-**"description"** is a string containing a short paragraph description of the expected condition of the trail.
+**"descriptiveForecast"** is a string containing a short paragraph description of the expected condition of the trail.